-Choosing the right welding clothing will save you from serious burns and UV exposure, and best of all, it’s not hard to find safe clothing for wherever you’re welding.
+Choosing the right welding clothing and safety gear will save you from serious burns and UV exposure, and best of all, it’s not hard to find safe clothing for wherever you’re welding.

 Besides a helmet with at least four arc sensors, auto-darkening, and a variety of shade settings that will protect you from flashes while providing optimal visibility, you’ll need to begin your welding safety gear with simple clothing that won’t catch sparks and burn your skin.
 In addition, long sleeves are important for protecting your skin from spatter, slag, and dangerous UV rays that your gloves won’t cover.